crazywhalecc/static-php-cli/README-en.md

 cat micro.sfx code.php > single-app && chmod +x single-app
 ./single-app

-# If packing a PHAR file, simply replace code.php with the Phar file path.
+# If packing a PHAR file, replace code.php with the Phar file path.
 ```

 > In some cases, PHAR files may not run in a micro environment.